jfelipeosorio/jfelipeosorio.github.io/_posts/2022-01-15-3D_Navier_Stokes_Equations.md

 ## Derivation

 The 3D Navier-Stokes equations follow from expressing the conservation of [**mass**](https://en.wikipedia.org/wiki/Conservation_of_mass), [**momentum**](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/newton-second-law#:~:text=Newton's%20second%20law%20states%20that%20the%20rate%20of%20change%20of,is%20equated%20to%20the%20forces.),and [**energy**](https://en.wikipedia.org/wiki/Conservation_of_energy) in a differential form for a fluid element that moves in space and time.
-Normally, you end up from this process with an integral form of the equations and finally you apply [Reynolds transport theorem](https://en.wikipedia.org/wiki/Reynolds_transport_theorem) to express them in the [conservative](https://en.wikipedia.org/wiki/Conservation_form) form expressed in this post.
+Normally, you end up from this process with an integral form of the equations and finally you apply [Reynolds transport theorem](https://en.wikipedia.org/wiki/Reynolds_transport_theorem) to express them in the differential [conservative](https://en.wikipedia.org/wiki/Conservation_form) form expressed in this post.

 ## Further reading